tc39/notes/es8/2017-07/jul-26.md

 ??: This also affects editors that need to know whether to interpret files as modules.

-BF: Node is not going to diverge from the browser on this topic.
+BFS: Node is not going to diverge from the browser on this topic.
 If "use module" is not supported by browsers, Node is not going to use "use module" either.

 ??: As soon as you say this is going to be host-specific behavior, hosts are going to shy away from it.